qubes.vm.dispvm – Disposable VM

 on_domain_paused(event, **kwargs)[source]

-async on_domain_shutdown(_event, **_kwargs)[source]
+async on_domain_shutdown(_event, **_kwargs) None[source]

-Do auto cleanup if enabled
+Do auto cleanup if enabled.

 async on_domain_started_dispvm(event, **kwargs)[source]

-on_property_pre_reset_template(event, name, oldvalue=None)[source]
+on_property_pre_reset_template(event, name, oldvalue=None) None[source]

-Forbid deleting template of VM
+Forbid deleting template of qube.

 on_property_pre_set_template(event, name, newvalue, oldvalue=None)[source]

-Forbid changing template of running VM
+Forbid changing template of running qube.

-on_property_set_template(event, name, newvalue, oldvalue=None)[source]
+on_property_set_template(event, name, newvalue, oldvalue=None) None[source]

 Adjust root (and possibly other snap_on_start=True) volume on template change.